 - Database Forensics: It deals with the study and examination of databases and their related metadata.

 - Malware Forensics: It deals with the identification of suspicious code and studying viruses, worms, etc.

-- Email Forensics: It deals with emails and its recovery and analysis, including deleted emails, calendars, and contacts.
+- Email Forensics: It deals with emails and their recovery and analysis, including deleted emails, calendars, and contacts.

-- Memory Forensics: Deals with collecting data from system memory (system registers, cache, RAM) in raw form and then analysing it for further investigation.
+- Memory Forensics: Deals with collecting data from system memory (system registers, cache, RAM) in raw form and then analyzing it for further investigation.

 - Preservation: Data is isolated, secured, and preserved.
 It includes prohibiting unauthorized personnel from using the digital device so that digital evidence, mistakenly or purposely, is not tampered with and making a copy of the original evidence.

-- Analysis: Forensic lab personnel reconstruct fragment of data and draw conclusions based on evidence.
+- Analysis: Forensic lab personnel reconstruct fragments of data and draw conclusions based on evidence.

 - Documentation: A record of all the visible data is created.
 It helps in recreating and reviewing the crime scene.
 All the findings from the investigations are documented.

 - Presentation: All the documented findings are produced in a court of law for further investigations.